Frequently Asked Questions

 Are there any fees associated with joining your program?

 Yes, there are pickup and processing fees that go along with reporting and remitting deposits to OBRC.
-Contact our Membership Coordinator, Nicole Bohe at 503-542-5946 or at firstname.lastname@example.org to learn more.
+Contact our Member Account Specialist, Nicole Bohe at firstname.lastname@example.org to learn more.

 Once I join OBRC, how often would I be reporting?

 We have two options for reporting: it can be either done monthly or every 6 months depending on container volume sold.

 Where can I go to learn more about the Oregon Bottle Bill and if my beverages are included/excluded?

 Please visit OLCC's Website for more information about what kinds of beverage containers are included in the container deposit and return program.

 How does the 10-cent deposit cycle work in relation to OBRC?

 OBRC works with retailers, distributors, and consumers to collect a deposit on beverage containers sold in the state of Oregon and to ensure that consumers can get the refund value for their container as required by state law.
 The system works as follows:

 - Consumers pay a deposit to retailers when they purchase a beverage.